delta-exchange/just-the-docs/docs/tutorials/turbo-options.md

 The Turbo options that we offer on Delta Exchange have another defining characteristic - these options are always deep in the money.
 An call/ put option is 'in the money' when its strike price is less/ greater than the current price of the underlying assets.
 The more the money-ness of an options, the more it behaves like a futures.
 This means a position in our Turbo options for practical purposes behaves like a leveraged position in the underlying assets which: (a) must be closed at the time of expiry and (b) has a fixed stoploss at the Knockout barrier.

+The leverage inherent in a turbo option is directly connected to the relative position of the underlying's price and Knockout Price.
+The closer the spot price to the Knockout Price, the higher the probability of the option getting 'knocked out' and thus, lower the price of the option.
+Since, the contract size remains unchanged, as price of the option goes down, the effective leverage it offers goes up.
+The leverage of Turbo options at the time of launch is 200x.
+As spot price moves towards/ away from the Knockout Price, the leverages goes up/ down.

 ## Types of Turbo Options
 We currently offer Turbo options only on Bitcoin.
 These are of two types: